Toni Storm: Early life

-Toni Rossall was born in Auckland on 19 October 1995, and moved to Australia's Gold Coast with her mother at the age of four when her parents separated.
+Toni Rossall was born in Auckland on 19 October 1995, and moved to Australia's Gold Coast with her mother at the age of four after her parents separated.
 At the age of 10, while living on the Gold Coast, she discovered WWE on television and developed an interest in professional wrestling.

 Professional wrestling career

-Early career
+Early career (2009–2015)

-Rossall began training at the Australian affiliate of New Zealand promotion Impact Pro Wrestling (not to be confused with the American promotion Impact Wrestling) and debuted for the company under the ring name Storm (which she later changed to Toni Storm) on 9 October 2009, when she was 13 years old.
-At the age of 18, after five years of honing her skills with Impact, she decided she wanted to receive further training to become a better wrestler; she convinced her mother to let her move to England and live with her grandmother, who was based in Liverpool.
-While in England, she trained under Dean Allmark.
-She started working internationally in countries such as Finland, France, Germany, and Spain.
-Storm took part in a WWE tryout camp in Melbourne during WWE's 2014 Australian tour, and attended another tryout camp in Manchester during WWE's 2015 UK tour.
+Rossall began training at a small Gold Coast wrestling company and debuted on 9 October 2009 when she was 13 years old.
+After five years of honing her skills with that company, she decided at the age of 18 that she wanted to receive further training to become a better wrestler; she got her mother's permission to move to England and live with her grandmother in Liverpool, where she trained under Dean Allmark.
+She then started working internationally in countries such as Finland, France, Germany, and Spain.
+She took part in a WWE tryout camp in Melbourne during WWE's 2014 Australian tour, and attended another tryout camp in Manchester during WWE's 2015 UK tour.

 Progress Wrestling (2015–2018)

-Storm made her debut for Progress Wrestling on 14 April 2015, being defeated by Elizabeth.
-In May 2017, she became the first-ever Progress Women's Champion after defeating Jinny and Laura Di Matteo in a three-way match.
-This match marked the first time that female wrestlers competed in the main event of a Progress event.
+Rossall made her debut under the ring name Storm (later Toni Storm) for Progress Wrestling on 14 April 2015 in a losing effort against Elizabeth.
+In May 2017, she became the inaugural Progress Women's Champion after defeating Jinny and Laura Di Matteo in a three-way match.
+This marked the first time that female wrestlers competed in the main event of a Progress event.
 Throughout the year, Storm went on to successfully defend the championship numerous times against challengers like Kay Lee Ray, Laura Di Matteo and Candice LeRae.
 She lost the title to Jinny at Chapter 69: Be Here Now.

 World Wonder Ring Stardom (2016–2018)

 In 2016, Storm began working for the Japanese promotion Stardom, where she won the SWA World Championship on 24 July.
 On 2 October 2016, Stardom officially announced that Storm had signed with the promotion.
+She would hold the championship for a record-setting reign of 612 days.
 After winning the 2017 Cinderella Tournament on 30 April, Storm also won the 2017 5★Star GP on 18 September, becoming the first wrestler to win the two tournaments in the same year.
-On 24 September, Storm became the new World of Stardom Champion in an unplanned finish, when Mayu Iwatani was legitimately injured during a title defense against her, prompting the referee to stop the match and award Storm the title.
+On 24 September, Storm became the new World of Stardom Champion in an unplanned finish when Mayu Iwatani was legitimately injured during a title defense against her, prompting the referee to stop the match and award Storm the title.
 On 9 June 2018, Kagetsu defeated Storm in a title match, ending her reign at 258 days.